ubarsc/ubarsc.github.io/_posts/2025-08-11-numbastruct.markdown

     obj.accumulate(arr)
 ```

-The whole `MyTestObject` object is now complied code.
+The whole `MyTestObject` object is now compiled code.
 Note that you can use `types.optional` to
 flag that a field can be None:

 ```